 - Postpartum Support International's certificate Training in Perinatal Mood and Anxiety Disorders

 - DMV Resource Guide which provides a comprehensive vetted list of practitioners with significant expertise treating perinatal mood and anxiety disorders in the DC area

 - Listed on Postpartum Progress resource guide

-- Member of the New York Women's Mental Health Consortium
+- Member and Membership Chair of the DMV Women's Mental Health Consortium